 What is a required minimum distribution (RMD)?

-If you’ve put money into different retirement accounts over the years, your portfolio has grown by the time you reach your early 70s.
+If you’ve put money into retirement accounts over the years, your portfolio has grown by the time you reach your early 70s.
 Unfortunately, the federal government won’t let tax-advantaged retirement accounts grow indefinitely.
-Instead, they’ve mandated that people begin withdrawing funds after turning 73 and bring the account balance down to fund retirement or pay for senior care
+Instead, they’ve mandated that people begin withdrawing funds after turning 73 and bring the account balance down to fund retirement or pay for senior care.

-Though you might want to leave as much money in your accounts as possible to let them grow, you can also imagine the RMD as an opportunity to reap the fruits of your labor and diligent planning while enjoying your retirement as comfortably as possible.
+Though you might want to leave as much money in your accounts as possible to let them grow, you can also see the RMD as an opportunity to reap the fruits of your labor and diligent planning while enjoying your retirement as comfortably as possible.

 Which retirement accounts have RMD rules?